Research Student-led Special Project Grants

 Want to set up a conference?
 Learn to design an app for your research?
 Hold a writing retreat?
 Have a collaborative exchange with another School?

-It is important to note that your special project must be student-initiated, must not already be an established project, and involves a broader community rather than having an individual focus.
+It is important to note that your special project must be student-initiated, must not already be an established project, and involves a broader community of Edinburgh's School of Social and Political Science students, rather than having an individual focus.

 All you need to do to apply is pitch the project in two or three paragraphs.
 Say what it is, how it will run and what the benefits will be.